 Remember to turn off any equipment that will not be needed during the interview.
 The last thing you need is loads of notifications coming in or mobile phones ringing.
-Also close down any programmes on your computer that could distract your attention.
+Also, close down any programs on your computer that could distract your attention.

 Try and make as much eye contact with your interviewer as you can.
-There might be interesting things going on in the background, especially if they are also conducting the interview from a remote location such as their home, so keeping eye contact will let them see you are focused on what they are talking about and not what is in their bookcase.
+There might be interesting things going on in the background, especially if they are also conducting the interview from a remote location such as their home.
+Keeping eye contact will let them see you are focused on what they are talking about and not what is in their bookcase.

-A little trick to help maintain eye contact is to place something, like a sticky note, close to your webcam, possibly just underneath it, as this will help draw your eye-line back to where it needs to be.
+A little trick to help maintain eye contact is to place something, like a sticky note, close to your webcam, possibly just underneath it.
+This will help draw your eye-line back to where it needs to be.

 Print out your CV/application

-Even though this is an online interview it may be worthwhile to have a copy of your job application and CV printed out.
-This is especially useful if you are using a single screen as it would be very distracting if you had to flick back and forwards through several tabs to refer to it.
+Even though this is an online interview it may be worthwhile to have a copy of your job application/CV printed out.
+This is especially useful if you are using a single screen.
+It would be very distracting if you had to flick back and forwards through several tabs to refer to it.